-A New York appellate court ruled that a third-party defendant in a Labor Law action was not entitled to summary judgment dismissing the contractual indemnification claim against it.
+A New York appellate court ruled that an injured worker’s employer was entitled to summary judgment dismissing the common-law indemnification claims against it, and on a counterclaim alleging that it failed to procure insurance.

 Get ready to “Be the Ball!” at AWCP’s 27th Annual Caddyshack Classic.
 Spend the day at Lincoln Hil …